Samsung/ONE/compiler/circle-mpqsolver/README.md

 --output_model: Output qunatized mode

 --qerror_ratio: Target quantization error ratio.
 It should be in [0, 1].
-0 indicates qerror of full uint8 model, 1 indicates qerror of full int16 model.
+0 indicates qerror of full uint16 model, 1 indicates qerror of full int8 model.
+The lower `qerror_ratio` the more accurate the solution.

 --bisection _mode_: input nodes should be at Q16 precision ['auto', 'true', 'false']